AddstarMC/Prism-Bukkit/README.md

 GPrism is a downstream fork of @viveleroi's [Prism-Bukkit][PRISM], with various fixes and feature additions by a few GitHub contributors and Roy Curtis.

+For information on how to use GPrism, [see the original Prism wiki.][WIKI]

 # Differences from upstream

 ## Pulled in from other forks